dm20/people-index/README.md

      - A person tag can be any key and associated value
   3) Look up person information by key
   4) Delete person information associated with a given key
-     - Remove "hanging keys" from the JSON file itself
+     - Remove "hanging keys" and whitespace from the JSON file itself
   5) Add multiple values to one key

 Include the test() function in people_index.go to demo the functionality.

 example.json is the JSON file that results from including runTests() in people_index.go

 Uses the <a href='https://github.com/Jeffail/gabs'>gabs</a> JSON library.
-     - This service has a deletion function that is not available in gabs